 Or had I?

 Above is an extract from the introduction to my latest book, titled Christianity, Islam, and the One True God.
-The book is currently available for free as an eBook, and also has paperback and hardcover editions.
-Click the cover image below to view a retailer choice page.
+The book is available in eBook, paperback, and hardcover editions.
+Click the cover image below to view the book in my online store.